 The true danger of gas leaks occurs when gas is leaked into a contained area—such as in your home.
 You don’t want to take any risks of a gas leak in your home—even flipping a light switch can be enough to ignite a gas leak.

 Some causes of a gas leak in your furnace could include:

 - Cracked Heat Exchanger: The heat exchanger is the main component that turns combusted fuel into heated air.
 A crack in the heat exchanger can allow unburned gas to enter your home.

 - Back Drafting Furnace: Back drafting commonly occurs when the flue pipe is clogged, resulting in natural gas back drafting into your home.

 - Gas Line Leak: Gas lines can corrode or simply become leaky at their valves.
 They can also happen if accidental damage occurs to the line.

 Carbon monoxide is a colorless, odorless, and highly poisonous gas that results when the natural gas is not completely burned.
 The only way to detect it is with carbon monoxide detectors (a requirement for anyone running gas appliances in their home!).

-The causes of carbon monoxide leaks are like that of gas leaks.
+The causes of carbon monoxide leaks are like of gas leaks.
 Both a cracked heat exchanger and a back-drafting furnace can flood carbon monoxide back into the home.
 However, there are more complex reasons that a CO leak can occur, but they can almost always be prevented with regular furnace maintenance.